 Connecting the data sources, optimization science, marketing execution, and delivery technologies will round out the personalization solution.
 Remember, customer centricity is a philosophy, not a feature.

-Which of the three C's for personalization described in the article will be most challenging for physical stores to deliver?
+What web practices supporting personalization will likely translate well to physical stores?
+Which of the three C’s for personalization described in the article – Context, Content, and Conduits – will be most challenging for physical stores to deliver?